1601-mma2013/The-Journey-of-Life/README.md

 Product vision

 -This product can detect the user's stress level.

 -This product able to contact the ‘National Suicide Prevention Lifeline’ when the user's stress level reached an abnormal rate.

--There is a PPG Sensor and a infrared thermopile which can detect your blood pressure, and your skin temperature.
-The GSR sensor help to used to measure sympathetic nervous system arousal and to derive features related to stress.

--There is a '3-axis accelerometer' and 'event mark button' to detect your movement and get to know either you are in sport or not.

 Risks